Learn about Other Treatment Options That May Help Relieve COPD Symptoms

 Chelation therapy is a treatment that removes toxins from your body.
 If you are, or were, a tobacco user you have higher than normal accumulations of toxic heavy metals and other substances in your tissues.
 This therapy removes heavy metals, excess calcium and other deposits from blood vessels to improve oxygen.
 The most effective chelation treatments are administered via the intravenous route.

-Chelation therapy may improve your ability to breathe and think, will make you energized, and your color may improve.
+Chelation therapy may improve your ability to breathe and think, energize you and improve your color.
 In addition, your circulation and exercise tolerance are likely to increase.
 If you have history of experiencing chest pain, its intensity and frequency may decrease.

 External treatments such as castor oil packs, hydrotherapy, and hot or cold packs, may provide rapid relief of shortness of breath.
 They aid relaxation and can help you sleep better.